Automatic Identification of Magnetospheric Regions using Supervised Machine Learning Models: Introduction

 Multiple large-scale magnetospheric missions currently orbit Earth, collecting substantial volumes of observational data.
 These include the Magnetospheric Multiscale (MMS) mission launched in 2015 \cite{Burch2015}, the Time History of Events and Macroscale Interactions during Substorms (THEMIS) mission launched in 2007 \cite{Angelopoulos2008}, and the Cluster mission operational from 2000 to 2024 \cite{Escoubet2001}.
 Scientific analysis of these datasets demands accurate plasma environment classification as a foundational step in data processing workflows.
+These missions also face data downlink constraints due to limited deep space network contact time and onboard storage capacity for high resolution data.
+For instance, the MMS mission downlinks only approximately 4\% of its recorded high-resolution data.
+Currently, the mission relies on Scientist-in-the-Loop (SITL), a system operational since the 2015 launch in which trained scientists manually scan low resolution data to select intervals for high resolution downlink.
+This labor intensive process requires a volunteer scientist weekly.
+This work aims to automate data selection for MMS and future magnetospheric missions, eliminating this operational bottleneck.

 Traditional region identification approaches rely on visual inspection and empirically determined thresholds applied to plasma parameters.
 For dayside regions, several studies have established threshold-based classification methods \cite{Karlsson2021, Raptis2020, Jelinek2012}.
 Magnetotail region identification typically employs threshold conditions combined with statistical analysis of background plasma parameters using Cluster and MMS observations \cite{Boakes2014, Vo2023}.
 However, these approaches require significant manual oversight and may not generalize effectively across different space weather conditions or mission configurations.